 Maybe there is someone else with a Huawei 3G device that can also look in 3gstats.* and see what they get in those last 2 fields and give some clues?

-#4 Updated by Jo S almost 2 years ago
+#4 Updated by Jo S about 2 years ago

 Looked a bit at the source code: